The Lebanon Solid Waste Division, in partnership with the Lebanon Fire Department, is asking for your help to prevent landfill fires.

 Improper Disposal of Electronics

 Most of the fires at the Lebanon Landfill have been directly related to improper disposal of electronic devices that have lithium-ion batteries.
 Handheld devices like cell phones, tablets, e-readers, and other battery-operated devices are discarded with someone’s trash and then run over with the landfill trash compactor.
 The result is immediate ignition with flames.
 This is extremely dangerous.
-Find out how to dispose/recycle electronics on our "What Goes Where?" page.

 The Hidden Dangers of Batteries